 What is it about succulents that appeals so much?
 It could be their chubby little leaves, or the way they are so easy to root to get more.

-Whenever you see them, you'll be drawn to their appealing shapes and forms.
+Whenever you see them, they'll grab you with their appealing shapes and forms.

-Wondering what kinds of ways you can use to minimize your water use, yet still have a lush garden?
+Wondering what can you do to use less water, yet still have a lush garden?

-Not to worry; you can have a gorgeous colorful garden using some of the most interesting plants around; succulents.
+Make your garden gorgeous by using some of the most interesting plants around; succulents.
 These odd plants have the ability to thrive in drought, storing water for the tough times ahead.

 Mix and match hardy and tender species and varieties for a gorgeous summer display.